harshi0102/todolist/README.md

 **To-do-list** is a project done for the activity "To Do list: list structure" of the Microverse Program.
 The goal is to to learn use webpack and javascript ES6.
 In this project,To do list app is built with HTML, css , Javascript, ES6 and webpack.
 The list is styled according to the specifications listed in the below information.
 This simple web page is  built using webpack and served by a webpack dev server.

+All the below requirements have been implemented in this project

 List structure (step 1):

 - [x] Set up a new project with webpack that is based on the webpack exercise you have already completed.